 - Melanoma – 5% of all skin cancers.
 Melanoma is less common but potentially very dangerous.
 It is the leading cause of death from skin disease.

-Skin cancers vary in shape, color, size and texture, so any new, changed or otherwise suspicious growths or rashes should be examined immediately by a physician.
-Early intervention is essential to preventing the cancer from spreading.
+Skin cancers vary in shape, color, size, and texture, so any new, changed or otherwise suspicious growths or rashes should be examined immediately by a physician.
+Early intervention is essential to preventing cancer from spreading.